Person feeling the long-term effects of alcohol abuse

-What Are the Long Term Effects of Alcohol?
+What Are the Long-Term Effects of Alcohol Abuse?

-Alcohol contributes to a wide range of problems that affect individuals and everyone around them including:
+Alcohol contributes to a wide range of problems that affect individuals and everyone around them.

 Health Problems

-Alcohol contributes to over 200 known diseases and health problems.
-Some of the most common long term effects of alcohol include:
+Some of the most common long-term effects of alcohol include:

 • Liver disease